 Growth Habit: An erect plant with branching stems.
-It can grow to a height of 1m but usually 70cm.
-The warts on the leaves during immature stages distinguish it from close relatives such as charlock and wild radish.
+It can grow to a height of 1 m but usually 70 cm.
+The warts on the leaves during immature stages distinguish it from close relatives such as Charlock and Wild Radish.
+Leaves on the rosette are covered with bristly hairs.
+The leaves present near the top of this flower stem are quite smooth, lacking the bristly hairs of rosette leaves.
 In the mature stage the stem clasping leaves help with identification.

 Type of Plant: Wild Turnip is an annual, which forms a rosette in its early stages.